vishal9629/cirun-docs/docs/examples/GitHub Actions with your own GPUs.md

 ## Example workflow

 Here we are doing a comparison between MLOps using CPU and GPU.
-In this workflow we created jobs for two runners, one is for self-hosted using GPU and another one is for GitHub action runner using CPU.
-You can also reproduce this workflow for single runner by removing one **Runner Configuration** and **Matrix configuration**.
+In this workflow we created jobs for two runners, one is for self-hosted using GPU and another one is for GitHub action runner using CPU. we can also reproduce this workflow for single runner by removing one **Runner Configuration** and **Matrix configuration**.
 To review the latest version of this file in the [GitHub](https://github.com/vishal9629/MLops_with_Cirun/tree/new-example-2/.github/workflows) repository.

 ##### Also you can directly copy single workflow yml.
 [MLOps using GPUs yml](https://github.com/vishal9629/MLops_with_Cirun/blob/new-example-2/.github/workflows/MLOps-gpu.yml)